 Why the Southwest?

 Iconic cetacean species, such as the humpback, blue, southern right, and minke whale are listed internationally as high priority species for conservation due to their vulnerable/endangered status.
 These whales use Southwestern Australia for migrating, resting and/or calving each year.
-Not only does the Geographe Bay area provide key habitat for whales of a varity of species, but it is one of the very few locations in the world where the largest of these animals, the blue whale, migrates within hundreds of meters of the coast.
+Not only does the Geographe Bay area provide key habitat for whales of a variety of species, but it is one of the very few locations in the world where the largest of these animals, the blue whale, migrates within hundreds of meters of the coast.

 Because of the regions aesthetic beauty, lush forests, and uniquely high marine biodiversity, the Southwest has become increasingly attractive for developers and for what is already a booming tourism industry.
-While the area is currently relatively pristine, it is experiencing increasing human pressures with the rapidly gorwing population.
+While the area is currently relatively pristine, it is experiencing increasing human pressures with the rapidly growing population.
 SouWEST endeavours to secure the long-term future of these whales by improving the scientific foundation for conservation management and species protection in the region.